therandomuser03/analog-clock/README.md

 My first project to seperate the HTML, CSS and JavaScript codes to build an analog clock along with the use of CSS Glassmorphism Card effect

-Also, this is my first try to fix the resolution of the background image so that both the users (PC & Mobile) can view this page properly.
+Also, this is my first try to fix the resolution of the background image so that both the users (PC & Mobile) can view this page properly

 ## Screenshots